Social problem film: Television and social media

 With the development of new technologies such as television, it was inevitable that programming about social issues would become apparent.
 From documentaries for social justice to public broadcasting about local issues, the television is able to be accessed in ways movies can't.
 Certain programming such as The Biggest Loser address a specific social problem such as obesity in a setting which is presented as reality.
 However, in reality, the whole thing is pretty much scripted.
 Contestants waive their rights to creating their own story-line and are trained to point of collapsing, not a healthy way to address weight loss.
 This pseudo-reality is problematic in that it presents a certain social problem, along with a viable solution, like diet and exercise, yet it doesn't speak to the cultural issues and systematic factors like cheap fast food in poverty-stricken areas.

 The rise of social media has led to a transformation of many established systems, such as advertising, news, protests, campaigning, and exposure to other cultures.
 The ability to instantly connect with an event occurring and to share something with the public instantly has led to a new development of networks that can be accessed at the click of a mouse.
 So just as these other aspects of life were effected so is the idea of the social problem film.
 The ability for users to obtain, via YouTube, actual real-life video of events occurring around the world makes it tougher for filmic representations to become the didactic entity they need to be in order to fit in the genre.
 For instance, with over 100,000 results for a search on Iraq war footage, it becomes difficult to depict a sense of reality in which the viewer can relate purely, therefore the filmmaker's artistic influence becomes more apparent.
 This combined with the development of news programming via television has created a sort of environment where the social problem film was forced to change form, the majority didactic approach was no longer satisfactory as people have access to actual footage, therefore the implementation of deeper characterization and richer narratives became relevant in the more contemporary entries into this genre.

+An example of controversial social problem television is 13 Reasons Why as it dealt with teen suicide, rape and bullying.